 Likewise, as you served the "least of these" abroad, we hope that the experience has inspired you to seek ways to serve the "least" you encounter near your home.
-We pray that through your experiences that God's word has been sown deeply into your hearts so that He will continuously use you in his redemption plan wherever he places you.
-Even as you seek to sow his word in the hearts of others.
+We pray that through your experiences that God's word has been sown deeply into your hearts so that He will continuously use you in His redemption plan wherever he places you.
+Even as you seek to sow His word in the hearts of others.

-Crystal Yang is the proud mother of her first son, Hezekiah, Mini Aussie, Hazel, and wife to her wonderful husband, Jay.
-She is currently attending Midwestern Baptist Theological Seminary to pursue an MA in Biblical Counseling.

 In what ways was sharing God's love easy (easier) during your mission trip?
 Why was it easier?

-What was the Word of God that his been sown in your heart during your time serving on your mission trip?
+What was the Word of God that has been sown in your heart during your time serving on your mission trip?
 What opportunities do you have where you are right now to share the love of Christ with others?
 List them here.
 What are the "rocks and weeds" that stand in your path, making it difficult to share the Gospel with others?
 List them here.
 Take the opportunity right now to submit those items in prayer.
 Ask the Lord to remove the rocks and pull the weeds that keep you from sharing his love with the "least of these" in your area of influence.